i40west/dailycat/README.md

 Expects a KV namespace bound to `env.meow`.
 You can do this in the Cloudflare dashboard, or with `wrangler kv:namespace create "meow"`.
-The `wrangler.toml` file should be configured with the namespace ID (replacing mine).
+The `wrangler.jsonc` file should be configured with the namespace ID (replacing mine).

 If you don't like today's cat, send a GET request to `/renew` to make it fetch a new one.